SpaceMonkey-MH/Unnamed_Project/Notes.md

 	Okay, this shit is boring me. i'll try the shape-casting, and if it doesn't work, fuck it, I'll do the overlapping areas.
 	Or, I could have a fragmentation thing, creating several other projectiles.
+	Or I could do a nova, progressively expanding and damaging (creating dictionaries of [character_hit : point_hit]).
+	I changed the hitbox of the tilemap, it is now less realistic but should not cause head-bumping issues as before (it did on the left side of the column).